 How to chose the perfect drum machine for you

-Is there any copyright violation when using preset loops, effects, patches from virtual drum machine libraries?
+Are there copyright issues when using presets, effects, and patches from virtual drum machine libraries and VST instruments?

 Generally, no. When you purchase sample libraries or virtual instruments, even though you yourself didn’t create the samples, the instrument/sample makers usually gives you a license to use the sounds in your own productions with no legal ramifications.
 Though I can’t speak on every single library out there, most of them operate this way, else, they wouldn’t be in business.